Requirements for the Major and Minor in Theatre Arts (THR)

 Note 3: It is strongly recommend that students do a professional internship either in the summer between the junior and senior years or during the senior year.
 Faculty advisors are available to help guide students in pursuing an internship opportunity.

 C. Upper-Division Writing Requirement

-Before the end of the second semester of the junior year, each student submits to the director of undergraduate studies a portfolio of at least two papers written for different instructors in upper-division courses, one of which should be an advanced theatre arts course.
+Before the end of the second semester of the junior year, each student must register for the 0-credit THR 459 and submit to the director of undergraduate studies a portfolio of at least two papers written for different instructors in upper-division courses, one of which should be an advanced theatre arts course.
 The director of undergraduate studies, in consultation with the faculty, evaluates the papers to determine the writing competence of the student.

 Honors Program in Theatre Arts

 The honors program is open to seniors majoring in Theatre Arts who have maintained a grade point average of 3.00 overall and 3.25 in the major.